hughbien/notebook/molecular_and_cell_biology_for_dummies.md

 * Cells proceed through G2 and enter into meiosis
 * Chromosomes are moved in a similar way to mitosis and have the four phases just like mitosis

+The purpose of meiosis I is to separate pairs of homologous chromosomes.
+Meiosis II separates sister chromatids.

+Meiosis 1:

+1. Prophase 1: nuclear membrane breaks down, nucleoli disappear, homologous chromosomes find each other and pair up.
+The chromosomes coil up and spindle attaches to chromosomes
+2. Metaphase 1: chromosome pairs line up in middle of cell
+3. Anaphase 1: chromosome pairs separate, one from each goes to opposite ends of cell
+4. Telophase 1: nuclear membrane forms to make two nuclei, they're haploid
+5. Cytokinesis: formation of two cells

+After meiosis 1, both cells skip interphase and go straight to meiosis 2:

+1. Prophase 2: spindle forms and attaches to chromosomes, breaks nuclear membrane
+2. Metaphase 2: chromosomes are lined up in the middle of the cell
+3. Anaphase 2: sister chromatids are separated and move to opposite sides of the cell
+4. Telophase 2: chromosomes uncoil, spindle breaks down, nuclear membrane reforms, nucleoli reappear
+5. Cytokinesis: formation of two cells each - total of four cells

+## Crossing Over

+During prophase 1 of meiosis 1, sometimes bits of DNA are swapped between two homologous chromosomes via a process called **crossing-over**.
+It actually swaps pieces of chromosomes from Mom with Dad and vice versa.

+Crossing over helps increase the genetic diversity of gamete cells.
+The steps
+are:

+1. Homologous chromosomes are attached all long their length
+2. Proteins make small cuts into the DNA backbone of chromosomes
+3. Proteins reseal the breaks in the DNA backbone, attaching pieces of one homologous chromosome to the other